Did you know Insurance, Loans, Mortgage, Attorney, Credit, and Lawyer are the most expensive keywords in Google AdWords?

 10. Attorney-Specific Forums

-In my opinion, Forum marketing is perfect for lawyers and attorneys and getting the backlinks and traffic from the forums is an additional benefit.
+In my opinion, Forum marketing is perfect for lawyers and attorneys, and getting backlinks and traffic from the forums is an additional benefit.

 Answering people’s questions and helping them with their legal issues will:

-1) Position you as an authority in your field.
+1) Position yourself as an authority in your field.

 2) Probably get you a few new requests.

 3) Improve your Online reputation if you stay behind your real name, you’ll be easily found on Google.

 4) Give you the chance to build a link to your website while answering people’s questions.